Planarity, duality and Laplacian congruence: Two examples

-\textbf{Example 3} In Example 2 it happens that $G$ has a maximal forest $M$ such that $Tr(\widehat{F}(M)\widehat{F}(M)^{T})=2(m-i)$.
-That is, the planarity criterion of property V$^{\ast}$ is satisfied by an unreduced dual Laplacian matrix obtained directly from a matrix of the form $I^{\prime }+C(M)^{T}C(M)$.
-It is not always the case that property V$^{\ast}$ is satisfied so readily.
+\textbf{Example 2} In Example 1 it happens that $G$ has a maximal forest $M$ such that $Tr(\widehat{F}(M)\widehat{F}(M)^{T})=2(m-b)$.
+That is, the planarity criterion of Theorem \ref{trace} is satisfied by an unreduced dual Laplacian matrix obtained directly from a matrix of the form $I^{\prime }+C(M)^{T}C(M)$.
+It is not always the case that Theorem \ref{trace} is satisfied so readily.
 For instance, consider the graph $G$ of Figure \ref{laplanf3}.
-Then $G$ has $m=9$ edges, none of which is an isthmus.
+Then $G$ has $m=9$ edges, none of which is a bridge.
 As $G$ has $5$ vertices, an unreduced dual Laplacian matrix $L^{\ast}(G)$ is a $6\times6$ matrix.
 The diagonal entries of $L^{\ast}(G)$ are the dot products with themselves of certain nonzero elements of the cycle group of $G$, and the smallest cycles of $G$ are of length $3$, so if $Tr(L^{\ast}(G))=18$ then each diagonal entry of $L^{\ast}(G)$ must correspond to a 3-cycle of $G$.
 This is not possible for an $\widehat{F}(M)\widehat{F}(M)^{T}$ matrix, because the $-I^{\prime}$ block of $F(M)$ guarantees that the row adjoined to $F(M)$ in constructing $\widehat{F}(M)$ has more than $m-n+c(G)=5$ nonzero entries.
 We leave it as an exercise for the reader to verify that nevertheless, $G$ does have an unreduced dual Laplacian matrix $L^{\ast}(G)$ with $Tr(L^{\ast }(G))=18$.